Our Attorney Helps Families Pursue Wrongful Death Claims

 In a wrongful death claim, to be able to hold a defendant liable, the plaintiffs must come up with the burden of proof That would’ve been required of the victim had they lived.
 If, for example, negligence is to be shown, the victim’s family must prove that the defendant was negligent in their duty of care to the victim in a way that directly caused the victim’s death.

-In the state of South Carolina only the person who has been appointed as the personal representative of the deceased’s estate can file.
-If no such role has been assigned before the loved one died, the probate court will determine and appoint the personal representative to the estate.
-If damages are awarded, they will then be distributed among the family members, such as the deceased’s spouse, parents or children.
+In South Carolina, only the person appointed as the personal representative of the deceased’s estate can file.
+If no such role was assigned before the loved one died, the probate court will determine and appoint the personal representative.
+If damages are awarded, they will then be distributed among the family members, such as the deceased’s spouse, parents, or children.

 It should be noted that initial attempts will be made to arrive at a settlement in a wrongful death case.
 An attorney will look to settle the claim long before it has to go through litigation.
 But if the defendant winds up disputing liability, then it may be time to file a lawsuit.
-In South Carolina, the lawsuit must be filed within three years of the incident.
-In instances where the claim is filed against a government agency, the statute of limitations falls to two years.
-In any instance, it is better to get started on your claim sooner rather than later as it can only help your cause.
+The lawsuit must be filed in South Carolina within three years of the incident.
+The statute of limitations falls to two years when the claim is filed against a government agency.
+In any instance, getting started on your claim sooner rather than later is better, as it can only help your cause.

 The John Price Law Firm, LLC has three main offices in North Charleston, Summerville, and Myrtle Beach.
-Our lawyers can meet with family members at any of these locations, including evenings and weekends by appointment.
+Our lawyers can meet with family members at any location, including evenings and weekends, by appointment.

 John Price and his associate attorneys offer nearly 100 years of combined experience in personal injury litigation.
 Wrongful death claims arise from all types of personal injury: